Nevenall/blades-in-the-dark/src/01-the-basics.md

 ### Coin

-/Coin/ is an abstract measure of cash and liquid assets.
+{Coin} is an abstract measure of cash and liquid assets.

 The few bits PCs use in their daily lives are not tracked.
 If a character wants to spend to achieve a small goal (bribe a doorman), use the PC’s **lifestyle quality** for a fortune roll.

 ### Monetary values

-- /1 coin: /A full purse of silver pieces.
+- {1 coin: }A full purse of silver pieces.
 A week’s wages.
-- /2 coin:/ A fine weapon.
+- {2 coin:} A fine weapon.
 A weekly income for a small business.
 A fine piece of art.
 A set of luxury clothes.
-- /4 coin:/ A satchel full of silver.
+- {4 coin:} A satchel full of silver.
 A month’s wages.
-- /6 coin:/ An exquisite jewel.
+- {6 coin:} An exquisite jewel.
 A heavy burden of silver pieces.
-- /8 coin:/ A good monthly take for a small business.
+- {8 coin:} A good monthly take for a small business.
 A small safe full of coins and valuables.
 A very rare luxury commodity.
-- /10 coin:/ Liquidating a significant asset—a carriage and goats, a horse, a deed to a small property.
+- {10 coin:} Liquidating a significant asset—a carriage and goats, a horse, a deed to a small property.

-More than 4/coin/ is an impractical amount to keep lying around.
+More than 4{coin} is an impractical amount to keep lying around.
 You must spend the excess or put it in your **stash** (see below).
-A crew can also store 4<span class="game-term CharOverride-5"> </span>/coin/ in their lair, by default.
-If they upgrade to a **vault**, they can expand their stores to <span class="game-term CharOverride-15">8</span> and then 16 /coin/.
-Any /coin/ beyond their limit must be spent as soon as possible (typically before the next score) or distributed among the crew members.
+A crew can also store 4<span class="game-term CharOverride-5"> <{span>}coin{ in their lair, by default.
+If they upgrade to a **vault**, they can expand their stores to <span class="game-term CharOverride-15">8<}span> and then 16 {coin}.
+Any {coin} beyond their limit must be spent as soon as possible (typically before the next score) or distributed among the crew members.

-One unit of /coin/ in silver pieces or other bulk currency takes up one item slot for your **load** when carried.
+One unit of {coin} in silver pieces or other bulk currency takes up one item slot for your **load** when carried.

 #### Coin Use

-- Spend 1 /coin/ to get an additional **activity** during **downtime**.
+- Spend 1 {coin} to get an additional **activity** during **downtime**.
-- Spend 1 /coin/ to increase the result level of a **downtime activity** roll.
+- Spend 1 {coin} to increase the result level of a **downtime activity** roll.
-- Spend /coin/ to avoid certain crew **entanglements**.
+- Spend {coin} to avoid certain crew **entanglements**.
-- Put /coin/ in your character’s **stash** to improve their lifestyle and circumstances when they retire.
+- Put {coin} in your character’s **stash** to improve their lifestyle and circumstances when they retire.
 See the next page.
-- Spend /coin/ when you advance your crew’s **Tier**.
+- Spend {coin} when you advance your crew’s **Tier**.

 ### Stash &amp; Retirement

-When you mark your character’s final /trauma/ and they retire, the amount of /coin/ they’ve managed to stash away determines their fate.
+When you mark your character’s final {trauma} and they retire, the amount of {coin} they’ve managed to stash away determines their fate.
 Your stash tracker is on your character sheet.

 - **Stash 0-10: Poor soul.**You end up in the gutter, awash in vice and misery.
 - **Stash 11-20: Meager.** A tiny hovel that you can call your own.
 - **Stash 21-39: Modest.** A simple home or apartment, with some small comforts.
 You might operate a tavern or small business.
 - **Stash 40: Fine.** A well-appointed home or apartment, claiming a few luxuries.
 You might operate a medium business.

-In addition, each full row of stash (10 /coins/) indicates the **quality level of the character’s lifestyle**, from zero (street life) to four (luxury).
+In addition, each full row of stash (10 {coins}) indicates the **quality level of the character’s lifestyle**, from zero (street life) to four (luxury).

 > Cross wants some alone-time with a prospective new friend, but he can’t take them back to the hidden lair where he lives, so what to do?
 Ryan, Cross’s player, says he wants to rent a nice room for the evening, so the GM asks for a fortune roll using Cross’s lifestyle rating to see what quality of room Cross can manage.

 #### Removing coin from your stash

-If you want to pull /coin/ out of your stash, you may do so, at a cost.
-Your character sells off some of their assets and investments in order to get some quick cash. **For every 2 stash removed, you get 1 /coin/ in cash.**
+If you want to pull {coin} out of your stash, you may do so, at a cost.
+Your character sells off some of their assets and investments in order to get some quick cash. **For every 2 stash removed, you get 1 {coin} in cash.**

 ## The Faction Game